Upper School Laptop Program

 Suggested models include:

 - Windows: Dell XPS 13, or Asus ZenBook UX330UA.
 Be sure it has a minimum of 8GB RAM and 256GB of storage.
-Windows 7 or newer is required.
+Windows 10 or higher is strongly recommended.

 Financial assistance is available.
 Contact Rose Garza in the Financial Aid Office at firstname.lastname@example.org for details.